softlang/yas/languages/BIPL/README.md

-+ BIPL (Basic Imperative Programming Language)
+# BIPL (Basic Imperative Programming Language)
-A trivial imperative programming language with support for primitive types for Ints and Booleans, but without support for input, output, and procedures.
+A trivial imperative programming language with support for primitive types for integer and Boolean values, but without support for input, output, and procedures.